ogroef/flickrset4joomla/README.md

 These plugins/component are developed/tested against a Joomla 3.2.1/3.2.2/3.3.5/3.3.6/3.4 instance.

-The following plugins are part of the Flickrset4joomla project.
+The following plugins and component are part of the Flickrset4joomla project.

 Flickrset Plugin:
 =================